6.1 Lab Goals

 This section moves from time-series to spatial visualization of the 311 data.

-[Q7] Please open the data frame df_den_311 and report which columns contain spatial information of 311 requests and could be used to convert “df_den_311” to spatial data?
+[Q7] Please open the data frame df_den_311 and report which two columns can be used to convert “df_den_311” to spatial data / simple features?

 # open